dorian3343/Passwordify/README.md

 ---
 ## Usage
-Basic password with 12 characters, no capitalization and no numbers.
+Basic password with 12 characters and no numbers.
 ```bash
 pswify gen
 ```